nirow1010/Python-for-everybody/README.md

 - <ins>Python as an language</ins> <br /><br />
   **Syntax Error** <br />
   - As you do programming in python, you will encounter syntax error (grammer error in programming language) a lot.
-Programming language can only understand accurate content.
+Programming language can only understand accurate content. <br /><br /><br />

-- <ins>Reserved Word, Sequenctial, Conditional, and Repeated</ins>
+- <ins>Reserved Word, Sequenctial, Conditional, and Repeated</ins> <br /><br />
+  **Reserved Word and creating sentence**
+  - Reserved Word: <br />
+    Reserved words are python's designated words that can't be used as the name of variable